am32-firmware/am32-wiki/docs/development/Memory-Layout-for-flashing-with-a-St-link.md

+# Memory Layout for Flashing With an ST-Link

 This is to give a quick overview of flash memory structure for uploading AM32 with a ST-LINK, no flight controller is needed.

 You will need to have a working ST-LINK and a writeable ESC.
 If your speed controller has been write locked or read out protected you will need to use the ST-LINK to change option bytes of the MCU and erase the memory.